renovatebot/renovate/website/docs/configuration-options.md

 Add configuration here to specifically override settings for `pip` requirements files.
 Supports `requirements.txt` and `requirements.pip` files.
 The default file pattern is fairly flexible in an attempt to catch similarly named ones too but may be extended/changed.

-## prBody

-Although the PR body can be customised by you, it might be quite challenging.
-If you think the Pull Request should include different information or could be formatted better, perhaps try raising an [Issue](https://github.com/renovatebot/renovate/issues) and let us solve it for you and for everyone else too.

 ## prConcurrentLimit

 This setting - if enabled - limits Renovate to a maximum of x concurrent PRs open at any time.